The major alcoholic drink is known as the base of the cocktail which contributes to its character and flavor.

 A drink may have very small quantities of one or more flavoring and or coloring and sweetening agents.
 Finally, a prepared drink may or may not be garnished.

-Components of Cocktail
+What are the Components of Cocktail

 The major alcoholic drink used in the preparation of a cocktail is called the Base, which is usually a spirit.
 Most cocktails are built around spirits.